The One That Got Away (Modern Family): Plot

-It is Jay's (Ed O'Neill) birthday and all he desires is to have a quiet birthday while fishing on the lake, but the family misinterpret him as wanting a big celebration.
+It is Jay's (Ed O'Neill) birthday, and all he desires is to have a quiet birthday while fishing on the lake, but the family misinterpret him as wanting a big celebration.
 In their frantic scramble to put everything together, all they manage to do is to ruin Jay's day who ends up not going fishing.

-Claire (Julie Bowen) and Mitchell (Jesse Tyler Ferguson) want to make a special gift to their dad; recreate a photo of the two of them while they were kids.
-They dressed up the way they were on the photo (Mitchell is dressed up as a sailor) and they go to their childhood home to take the picture.
-When they get there, no one is at home so they decide to climb the fence, take the picture and go.
-While trying to take the picture, the dog of the owners' sees them and they wind up trapped in the back yard.
+Claire (Julie Bowen) and Mitchell (Jesse Tyler Ferguson) plan to recreate a photo of the two of them from when they were kids as a gift to Jay.
+They dress as they were in the photo (Mitchell is dressed as a sailor), and they go to their childhood home to take the picture.
+When they get there, no one is at home so they decide to climb the fence to take the picture.
+While trying to take the picture, the owners' dog sees them, and they wind up trapped in the backyard.
 They end up calling Jay to come and help them.

-Meanwhile, Cameron (Eric Stonestreet) goes to the bakery to buy a cake for Jay but he gets himself into trouble when people hear him talking on the phone.
-Manny (Rico Rodriguez) is on the other side of the line asking for advice for a girl he likes.
-Cameron is telling him what to say and people misinterpret his words, thinking he is talking to an underage girl.
-While crying he calls Gloria (Sofía Vergara) to ask her to take the cake but Jay accidentally took her phone so he is the one who ends up going to buy the cake.
+Meanwhile, Cameron (Eric Stonestreet) goes to the bakery to buy a cake for Jay.
+Manny (Rico Rodriguez) is on the other side of the line asking for advice for talking to a girl he likes.
+Cameron is telling him what to say and people at the bakery misinterpret his words, thinking he is talking to an underage girl.
+While crying, he calls Gloria (Sofía Vergara) to ask her to take the cake, but Jay has mistakenly taken her phone, so Jay is left to buy his own cake.